marcofugaro/three-projected-material/README.md

 ## TODO

-- handle opacity
-- multiple projections onto an object
 - different materials for the rest of the object
+- multiple projections onto an object?